 “Having a causal picture of the business makes it possible to explain the forces driving performance, and answer ‘how did we get here?’.
-This is a prerequisite for deciding what policies and actions will push future performance in the desired direction,” explains Donna Mayo, PA Aerospace and Defense strategy expert.
+This is a prerequisite for deciding what policies and actions will push future performance in the desired direction,” explains Donna Mayo, strategy expert at Sage Analysis Group.

 Development projects are the lifeblood of many organizations.
 This is true not only for ‘‘project-based’’ organizations such as civil construction, shipbuilding, or aerospace companies, but also for companies that depend on a flow of new products and services to remain competitive, such as companies in the automotive, electronics, and software industries.
 Delivering new products and services on time and within budget increasingly determines success or failure of organizations.